-The Hampton Roads Coastal Virginia Regional Conference and Planning Meeting has officially been rescheduled for Thursday, 11/29 – Saturday, 12/1.
+The Hampton Roads Coastal Virginia Regional Conference and Planning Meeting on Mass Properties Engineering was a big success!

 Hello and welcome to the SAWE’s 2018 Hampton Roads Coastal Virginia Regional Conference & Planning Meeting on Mass Properties Engineering website.
 We are still building our site as we continue to finalize the conference program, but please find the information below that has been finalized to date including the technical content, registration and training.
 Registration is open here and we are actively seeking sponsors/exhibitors to showcase their products and services and authors/presenters for the conference technical session.
 Thank you for visiting us and we welcome any feedback or questions you may have!